The Master's programme Astronomy is a two-year full time study consisting of 120 ECTS credits.

 - INF5670 – Numeriske metoder for Navier-Stokes likninger

-- INF3380 – Parallell programming for scientific problems (Bachelor's level course that will require admission to single courses).
+- INF3380 – Parallell programming for scientific problems (continued) (Bachelor's level course that will require admission to single courses).

 Within the three possible specializations, Solar physics, Cosmology and Extragalactic astronomy, the thesis may have two main forms, or a combination of these two: